springernature/frontend-playbook/accessibility/tools.md

 Manual accessibility testing fills in the gaps that automated tools miss.

-- Microsoft’s [free Accessibility Insights tool](https://accessibilityinsights.io/) is a browser extension for Chrome that will guide you through the process of assessing a webpage for basic accessibility compliance.
+- Microsoft’s [free Accessibility Insights tool](https://accessibilityinsights.io/) is a browser extension for Chrome that will guide you through the process of assessing a webpage for basic accessibility conformance.
+It's not a complete guide to accessibility, but will help you catch things that automated testing can't.

 ## Assistive technology